demtech/wb/README.md

 If you have multiple devices you would probably want to give the ethernet interface another address (in the Network tab).
-As you can see below I have chosen 192.168.1.101 as an example here.
-But anything goes.

 Lastly it is a good idea to synchronize the time (in the System-tab).
 Note that when you change the interface above, the device is no longer available via 192.168.1.1.

 ### Installing monitoring tools
 After configuring the device the next step is to install the monitoring scripts on the device.